 Cybercrime or a computer-oriented crime is a crime that includes a computer and a network.
 The computer may have been used in the execution of a crime or it may be the target.
 Cybercrime is the use of a computer as a weapon for committing crimes such as committing fraud, identity theft, or breaching privacy.
 Cybercrime, especially through the Internet, has grown in importance as the computer has become central to every field like commerce, entertainment, and government.
 Cybercrime may endanger a person or a nation’s security and financial health.
 Cybercrime encloses a wide range of activities, but these can generally be divided into two categories:

-- Crimes that aim computer networks or devices.
-These types of crimes involves different threats (like virus, bugs etc.) and denial-of-service (DoS) attacks.
+- Crimes that aim at computer networks or devices.
+These types of crimes involve different threats (like virus, bugs etc.) and denial-of-service (DoS) attacks.

 - Crimes that use computer networks to commit other criminal activities.
 These types of crimes include cyber stalking, financial fraud or identity theft.

 - Cyber Terrorism –